GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/model.md

 * You can have as many kernels defined as you wish.
 Kernel initialization must be placed inside the `MyTask.Init()` method to assure that they will be created on the proper GPU.
 (This might get changed in the future and only the name of the kernel will be needed here)
 * You can have multiple kernels in one .cu source file. `MyScheduler.Instance.KernelFactory.Kernel(int nGPU, string moduleName, string kernelName)` is there for accessing it.
 * The `MyTask.Execute()` method can contain any CPU code as well.
-For now, it’s ok but consider that in future, we are going to use the remote execution on the cluster.
+For now, it’s OK, but consider that in future, we are going to use the remote execution on the cluster.
 All CPU code here will be a problem as there won’t be any C# interpreter on the cluster (there might be some scripting possibilities then, it’s still an open problem).
 * For testing purposes, you can put a CPU version of your algorithms to the `MyTask.ExecuteCPU()` method.
 Remember that in this method, you can access only the host part of the memory block.
 (The global CPU execution is not finished yet, use the original `Execute` method for now.)

 #### Task Group